Entropy Rate Maximization of Markov Decision Processes under Linear Temporal Logic Tasks: Case Studies of Robot Task Planning

-\section{Case Study}

-In this section we present a case study of surveillance robot to illustrate the proposed method.
+In this section, we present two case studies of robot task planning to illustrate the proposed method.
 All computations are performed on a desktop with 16 GB RAM.
-We use the \textsf{splitting conic solver} (SCS)~\cite{o2016conic} in \textsf{CVXPY}~\cite{diamond2016cvxpy} to solve convex optimization problems.
+Specifically, we use the \textsf{splitting conic solver} (SCS)~\cite{o2016conic} in \textsf{CVXPY}~\cite{diamond2016cvxpy} to solve convex optimization problems.
+Also, we use the tool in~\cite{klein2007ltl2dstar} to transform the LTL task to DRA.

+\subsection{Case Study 1}

-Let us consider a robot moving in a workspace shown in Fig.~\ref{fig:case1}.
+\textbf{System Model: } We consider a robot moving in a workspace shown in Figure~\ref{fig:case1}.
 The entire workspace consists of five regions, where Region~1 consists of $7\times 7$ grids and each of Regions~$2$-$5$ consists of $8\times 8$ grids.
-The regions are connected by some one-way path grids whose feasible directions are depicted in the figure.
+The initial location of the robot is pointed by the black arrow.
+The five regions are connected by some one-way path grids whose feasible directions are depicted in the figure, e.g., robot can reach regions 2 and 3 from region 1 but cannot reach region 1 from regions 2 or 3.
 The mobility of the robot is as follows.
 Inside of each region, the robot has five actions, left/right/up/down/stay.
-By choosing each action, the robot will move to the target grid with probability one.
-Furthermore, if the robot choose an action but the target grid is a wall (the bounded of the region), then it will stay in the current grid.
-Between two regions, the robot can only move through the one-way path grids following the given direction.
+By choosing each action, the robot will move to the target grid w.p.1.
+Furthermore, if the robot chooses an action but the target grid is a wall (the boundary of the region), then it will stay in the current grid.
+Between two regions, the robot can only move through the one-way path grids following the given directions.
 Therefore, the mobility of the robot can be modeled as an MDP $\mathcal{M}$ (in fact, deterministic) with $310$ states and $1379$ edges.
-Clearly, there are four MECs in $\mathcal{M}$, where Regions~$3$ and $5$ belongs to the same MEC.
-The robot needs to visit some specific grid infinite often to get resource, while making its behavior as unpredictable as possible.
+Clearly, there are four MECs in $\mathcal{M}$, where Regions~$3$ and $5$ belong to the same MEC.

-\emph{Case 1 of Blue Tasks: } In this case, we assume that blue girds in the workspace represent the task region needed to be visited infinitely often.
-For this case, there are two AMECs in $\mathcal{M}$: the Region $4$, and the union of Regions $3$ and $5$.
-Our algorithm spends $143$s and $626$s to solve (\ref{opt1:obj})-(\ref{opt1:con5}) for the first and the second AMEC, respectively.
-We denote by $\mu$ the solution of Problem~\ref{problem:maxicons} and by $\pi^{\mu}$ the limit distribution of $\mathcal{M}^{\mu}$.
-The value of $\pi^{\mu}$ is shown in Fig.~\ref{fig:limitdis1}, where the value of grid $s$ is equal to $100\cdot \pi^\mu(s)$.
-Since the robot will eventually stays in Regions~3 and $5$, there is no limiting distributions for states in Regions~1,2 and 4.

-\emph{Case 2 of Green Tasks: } Now we consider the case, where the surveillance task is capture by the green grid in Region~4.
-Clearly, Region $4$ becomes the only AMEC in $\mathcal{M}$, and the robot will eventually stay in Region~4 forever.
-We denote by $\mu'$ the solution to Problem~\ref{problem:maxicons} for this case and the limit distribution $\pi^{\mu'}$ is shown as Fig.~\ref{fig:limitdis2}; still, it suffices to show Region~4 only.
+\textbf{LTL Task: } We assume that the robot needs to visit some specific grids, which are marked by blue color with label $b$, infinitely often in order to communicate with the center station.
+Then the task is simply $\varphi = \square \lozenge b$.